 Appropriate Vaccine Usage

-This indicates the percent of patients that were administered the pneumonia and flu vaccines.
-Higher vaccination rates should be demanded by residents.
+This tells you the percent of residents that received the flu and pneumonia vaccines.
+High vaccination rates should be standard at this point.

 Residents Maintain Autonomy

 In Aspen Park of Cascadia, 12.92% Percentage of Patients

 Measures the percent of long-term care patients that needed additional assistance with activities of daily living over time.
 ADL's include activities such as taking medications and taking a bath.

 In Aspen Park of Cascadia, 14.54% Percentage of Residents

 This is the percentage of patients that maintained mobility over time.
 Optimizing mobility is often a great sign for residents' health.